analytically/capsulecrm-java/README.md

 ### Google Custom Search Engine for your Capsule CRM contact's websites

-If you need a [Google Custom Search](http://www.google.co.uk/cse/) searching all websites of your contacts, see the `gcse` directory for a Play! application hosting custom search annotations files.
+If you need a [Google Custom Search](http://www.google.co.uk/cse/) searching all websites of your contacts, see the `gcse` directory for a Play Framework application hosting custom search annotations files.
 Point Google Custom Search to a server hosting this application.

 * In `gcse/conf/application.conf`, change `capsulecrm.url` and `capsulecrm.token` to your Capsule CRM account details
 * In `gcse/conf/application.conf`, change `gcs.label` to your Custom Search Engine label.